Understanding Reverse Mortgages: A Financial Tool for Seniors

 -

-Flexible payment options: Borrowers can choose to receive funds as a lump sum, fixed monthly payments, a line of credit, or a combination of these options.
+Flexible disbursement options: Borrowers can choose to receive funds as a lump sum, fixed monthly payments, or a line of credit.

 -